hungnguyen10897/THA-Data-Engineer/README.md

 To deploy to Lightsail Container Service, the web app Docker image needs to be built first and published to Lightsail.
 Since we already need to run AWS CLI commands inside a container, I want to build the Docker image of the Flask app inside the container as well.
 Otherwise, this step will need to be split into 2 separate steps.
 To achieve this, the docker socket is mounted as a volume to the container `-v /var/run/docker.sock:/var/run/docker.sock`, and inside the image, `docker` client is installed.
 This way the docker client in the container will use the docker daemon from host (local machine) to build the Flask image which is then pushed and run from Lightsail.

 Configuring size, service name and instance count is done in `deploy-web.sh` file. `SERVICE_NAME` should be in synch between `deploy-web.sh` and `clean.sh` files.

+Upon finishing the deployment, a message will display the URL to the service "*Service URL: < some_url >.
+It can take some time before the service is ready*"

 <br/>